Nagendra1997/mesibo-documentation/livestreaming.md

 ```
 https://app.mesibo.com/conf/api.php?op=login&appid=APP_ID&name=NAME&email=USER_EMAIL
 ```
-2. The user will now need to enter the OTP received which we then send to the backend for verification with the following request
+2. Now we will use a private API to verify this email and generate a token(For more details on mesibo private APIs refer [here](https://mesibo.com/documentation/tutorials/open-source-whatsapp-clone/backend/#user-login-and-authentication)).
+The user will now need to enter the OTP received which we then send to the backend for verification with the following request
 ```
 https://app.mesibo.com/conf/api.php?op=login&appid=APP_ID&name=NAME&email=USER_EMAIL&code=OTP_RECEIVED
 ```